-At the end of the sixties and the start of the seventies, a couple of his experimental books appeared: 'Carashi!'
+Around the same time, Peellaert animated the opening titles and other cartoons for Alain Jessua's film 'Jeu de Massacre' (1967).
+At the end of the 1960s and the start of the 1970s, a couple of his experimental books appeared: 'Carashi!'
 (1969), which consisted of redesigned photos, and 'Bye, bye, bye Baby, bye, bye' (1973), which used a hyper-realistic style.
 He then disappeared from the comic world to work in theater and television.

 Peellaert is most famous for his pop-art paintings of rock legends.
 He made album covers for David Bowie ('Diamond Dogs' in 1974, 'Bowie at the Beeb' in 2000), Willy DeVille ('Horse of a Different Color', 1999) and The Rolling Stones ('It's Only Rock 'n' Roll', 1974).
 The same year he also published the book 'Rock Dreams' (1974), written by Nik Cohn, which was full with airbrush paintings featuring such stars like Elvis Presley, John Lennon and Mick Jagger, put together in fantasy situations.
 A photo from The Beatles' 'A Hard Day's Night' (1964) was for instance redrawn to depict them being chased by a policeman.
 The circle was brought round again when the pop group Frankie Goes To Hollywood named itself after the Peellaert painting 'Frank Sinatra', which features the headline "Frankie Goes Hollywood".